starchturrets/windows-shenanigans/WDAC/readme.md

 - Require EV Signers
 - Audit mode off

+If you are on a system you are unsure will function properly with WDAC, enable the Boot Audit on Failure option.

 On the next screen, you can add custom rules yourself.
-I recommend blocking cmd.exe by hash (as well as turning it off in GPO) as .bat/.cmd scripts are not restricted like powershell scripts. (executables a .bat/.cmd script attempts to call will still be restricted however).
+I recommend blocking cmd.exe (can be found in `C:\Windows\System32` as well as `C:\Windows\SysWow64` by hash as .bat/.cmd scripts are not restricted like powershell scripts. (executables a .bat/.cmd script attempts to call will still be restricted however).
 The next button will then generate the policy as well as the binary (which should be a `.cip` file).
+In my experience if converting a policy outputs a `SiPolicy.p7b` file, something has gone wrong.

 Don't apply it just yet, as you also need to generate policies for your third party applications.
 In my case, these were the programs that weren't already trusted by the base policy: